rsdoiel/antenna/journalism.md

 ---

-## Christian McBride’s Ursa Major takes on The Soraya
+## Christian McBride and Ursa Major take on The Soraya

 date: 2025-02-18, from: The Sundail (CSUN Student Newspaper)